DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "...What!?"

 "Demon scouts!
-They are already came so far!?"
+They already came this far!?"

 Ashlan, who was looking up at fire that already reached ceiling, showed annoyed expression.

 "These bastards found surface refugee camp, of all things.
-And from there they came this far.
+And from there they came all the way here.
 Soldiers will intercept them so take your cute girl and escape to evacuation shelter!"

 "They discovered this city!?
 Then it is already...
 Hey, wait, Saki, Ashlan!"

 Without waiting for his reply, both of them rushed out of this street.

-"Attention, to all citizens, listen to emergency broadcast from Mayor...
+"Attention, to all citizens, listen to emergency broadcast from the Mayor...
-The enemy invasion is confirmed in city.
+The enemy invasion is confirmed within the city.
 Every citizen must proceed to evacuation shelter.
 To every plant's manager, please close down all barrier doors."